LiquidAIDemo/LiquidAIDemo/README.md

 ### Running unit tests for frontend

-Navigate to the frontend folder and run the following commands:
+On your command line terminal, in the root directory of the project, run the following command:
-- npm install
 - npm test

+This command executes: cd frontend, npm install & npm test with options --verbose and --coverage --collectCoverageFrom='src/**/*.{jsx,js}'.
+This will run the unit tests and print the coverage.